bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Over here, I\'ve got my **div** id special and I\'ve got some paragraphs in here, and I can do something like var myText equals **document.querySelectorAll** and with that **querySelectorAll.** I could pass in here in quotes, I could pass in pounds special p, and that\'s going to get me all of the paragraphs that are inside this **div** special.
+Over here, I&apos;ve got my **div** id special and I&apos;ve got some paragraphs in here, and I can do something like var myText equals **document.querySelectorAll** and with that **querySelectorAll.** I could pass in here in quotes, I could pass in pounds special p, and that&apos;s going to get me all of the paragraphs that are inside this **div** special.

 So I can go into my document and find a particular group of elements somewhere in my document.
-But again, with this, we\'re going to need a for loop.
+But again, with this, we&apos;re going to need a for loop.
 For var i equals 0, where i is less than **myText.
 Length;
 i++.** Then I can do myText square bracket **i.style.color** equals red.
 Here we go.
 Save that and then we should be able to test it over here and see, when I refresh the page, it is turning all those paragraphs red.
-Just one more time to just drive this home, noticing here when I go look in that **div**, it\'s added style color red to each one of these paragraphs.
-That\'s what it\'s doing, it\'s going into special and finding the paragraphs and affecting the DOM after the page, after the HTML initially loaded.
-It\'s really important to understand that.
+Just one more time to just drive this home, noticing here when I go look in that **div**, it&apos;s added style color red to each one of these paragraphs.
+That&apos;s what it&apos;s doing, it&apos;s going into special and finding the paragraphs and affecting the DOM after the page, after the HTML initially loaded.
+It&apos;s really important to understand that.

 So **querySelectorAll** will allow us to get groups of elements and then we would loop through them to affect them one at a time.
-So far we\'ve talked about five document methods.
+So far we&apos;ve talked about five document methods.
 Three of them are older, Document **getElementById** we still use that quite a lot.
 Document **getElementsByTagName** and document **getElementsByClassName** you